The Beyonder's Prophecy

 “YES!”
 Rodney shouted.
 “I’ll pick you up at nine.
 Dress sharp.
 This ain’t no throw-on-a-hoodie spot.
 You gotta clean up nice.”

-Jalen smirked.
+Jalen smiled.
 “I always clean up nice.”

 Jalen hung up, shaking his head.
 “Man, what the hell did I just sign up for?”

 Later that evening, Jalen stood in front of his bathroom mirror, buttoning up his silver dress shirt with a reluctant sigh.
 He adjusted the black blazer over his broad shoulders, the tailored fabric hugging his frame just right.
 His black slacks were crisp, and his shoes were polished to perfection.
+As he smoothed out his collar, he eyed his reflection.

 His phone buzzed on the counter.